Local Tours in South Central New Mexico

 The MRO is a closed facility.
 Sign up for an official tour during the yearly open houses in the spring and fall.

 Join the Bureau of Land Management’s monthly guided hikes to see world-renowned track fossils!

 Spaceport America is a closed facility.
 Sign up for an official tour.
 Tours leave from Truth or Consequences and Las Cruces, New Mexico.

 The Very Large Array is open daily.
 Guided tours are available on the first and third Saturdays of the month.

 Summertime is for rafting the Rio Grande!
 Winding your way through our rugged desert landscape with your family and friends is something you don’t want to miss.

-If you like rafting the Rio Grande as much as we do, consider signing up for the annual Raft the Rio event hosted by the Kiwanis Club of Las Cruces hosts this event each year.
+If you like rafting the Rio Grande as much as we do, sign up for the annual Raft the Rio event.
+The Kiwanis Club of Las Cruces hosts this event each year.
 Groups and individuals build and decorate rafts using a variety of innovative materials according to each year’s theme.
 Others join in and float down the river in traditional watercraft too!

 Fishing & Hunting